 What is cervical cancer?

-Cervical cancer is a form of cancer that occurs when cervix cells have an abnormal, out-of-control growth.
+Cervical cancer is a form of cancer that occurs when cervix cells have abnormal, out-of-control growth.
 Even if it starts in the cervix - the lower part of the womb opening into the vagina, in advanced stages can spread to other parts of the body.

 The cancerous cells don't appear suddenly and the transformations take place over the years.
 With regular screening (PAP and HPV tests) the changes of normal cells into pre-cancerous cells can be caught in early stages and prevented from growth.